 An Arm Lift (Brachioplasty) is an excisional lift, in which the redundant skin and fat of the upper arms are excised.
 The goal of an arm lift is to correct the “batwing” deformity.
 This deformity often develops as the triceps muscle becomes notoriously underdeveloped in most women.
 It is also seen in men as an effect of gravity, age, weight gain, and weight loss magnify the skin laxity.

 At the time of consultation, board-certified Newport Beach plastic surgeon Dr. Lavinia Chong will evaluate your medical history, taking into account your unique circumstances and expectations.
-She will work with you to formulate a treatment plan, and will review all possible contingencies.
+She will work with you to formulate a treatment plan that promotes your safety and comfort, and she will review all possible contingencies.
 Please be prepared to discuss any allergies, current medications or herbal treatments, use of alcohol or tobacco, or any drug use.
 Undergoing cosmetic surgery is a personal choice and a Brachioplasty is a safe procedure with optimal outcomes for patients who are in good health, maintain a stable weight, and are nonsmokers.
 You are advised to factor adequate time to recover, and have realistic expectations for your desired results.
 This procedure presents patients a trade-off: acceptance of a scar for improved contouring of the arms.

 Both variations of Brachioplasty (major or minor) are conducted under Monitored Anesthesia Care (MAC sedation).
 The difference between the major and minor is the length of the scar, which in turn depends on the quality of the inner arm skin and the extent of its laxity.